Managing Cyber Security Risks in Your Supply Chain: 4 Examples of Attacks

 As well as the significant reputational impact, Target parted with more than $18 million in a multi state settlement, the largest ever payout of its kind.

-2. TigerSwan exposes US military records, 2017
+2. TigerSwan Exposes US military Records, 2017

-Personell files for thousands of US military operatives and even those of Iraqi and Afghan nationals who had worked in cooperation with the US military in their home countries were stored on an unprotected Amazon server, accessible to anyone, for almost a year.
+Personnel files for thousands of US military operatives and even those of Iraqi and Afghan nationals who had worked in cooperation with the US military in their home countries were stored on an unprotected Amazon server, accessible to anyone, for almost a year.

 In this case, the cybersecurity risk was not the result of hackers or cybercriminals breaching defences.
 In fact, TigerSwan, a security firm based in North Carolina, placed the blame on a third party supplier called TalentPen, whose job it was to to process new job applicants.

-The interesting thing to arise from this incident was that TigerSwan had ceased to use TalentPen the previous year, but nobody had asked the question of what would happen to the shared data after the business rerlationship concluded.
+The interesting thing to arise from this incident was that TigerSwan had ceased to use TalentPen the previous year, but nobody had asked the question of what would happen to the shared data after the business relationship concluded.

-3. SolarWinds Orion malware, 2020
+3. SolarWinds Orion Malware, 2020

-One of the most publicised supply chain attacks, and a guaranteed case study for MBA text books in the years ahead, concerns an Oklahoma-based software supply and management company called SolarWinds.
+One of the most publicized supply chain attacks, and a guaranteed case study for MBA text books in the years ahead, concerns an Oklahoma-based software supply and management company called SolarWinds.
 Among the suite of solutions it provides to its high-profile client base, you’ll find an IT performance monitoring system called Orion.

 Now, the very nature and purpose of Orion demands that it has access to IT systems in order to monitor their performance.
 Hackers inserted malware into the Orion system and this effectively provided a back door by which they could access third parties that used the software, impersonating users and legitimate accounts as they went.